Topic: In this article we answer the most frequently asked questions related to custom shop integrations using Sendcloud APIs.

 How can I maintain idempotency for orders/shipments that I import or create in Sendcloud?

 In the context of APIs, idempotency refers to when making multiple requests has the same effect as a single request.
 This is to prevent user-error, and in the case of Sendcloud APIs, duplication of orders in our system.
-There are two endpoints which attempt to be idempotent:
+There are four endpoints which attempt to be idempotent:

-field to maintain idempotency.
+Use theexternal_reference_idfield to maintain idempotency.

 Can I test the API without being charged for labels I create?

-You can use the Sendcloud shipping method “Unstamped letter” to create your parcels.
+You can use the Sendcloud shipping option “Unstamped letter” ("shipping_option_code": "sendcloud:letter") to create your shipments.
 This allows you to test the API without running the risk of being charged for any labels you create.

 I'm receiving the error message “User is not allowed to announce”.
 What's going wrong?